 - 11. On the Ready to Complete window, confirm the information and click Finish. - 12. vCenter will begin deploying the virtual machine.
-This may take some time depending on the speed of your connection, HDDs, etc. - 13.
-When completed, click on Close. - 14.
-Repeat Steps 4 13 for the remaining virtual machine files.
+This may take some time depending on the speed of your connection, HDDs, etc. When completed, click on Close. - 13.
+Repeat the previous steps for each remaining virtual machine in the master pod.